-The Caspian Journal of Internal Medicine, CJIM, is a peer-reviewed internal medicine publication, scheduled to appear quarterly as a means for scientific information exchange in international medical societies.
-The journal specifically welcomes contributions relevant to the Eastern and other countries in the world and publishes biomedical experiences and clinical investigations on basic sciences and clinical medicine.
+The Caspian Journal of Internal Medicine (CJIM) is a peer-reviewed internal medicine publication, scheduled to appear quarterly as a means of scientific information exchange in international medical societies.
+The journal specifically welcomes contributions relevant to the eastern and other countries in the world and publishes biomedical experiences and clinical investigations on basic sciences and clinical medicine.

 Material submitted to CJIM must be original and not published or submitted for publication elsewhere.
 Copies of any related in press publications should accompany manuscripts submitted to CJIM.

 Authors are required to submit the following manuscript information: